jpagolia/resources/bash.md

 ## Edit a file in vim text editor
 `vim file_name` \
+Use the arrow keys to move around.
+Mouse will not work. \
 `i` to insert \
 `Esc` key to stop editing \
 `:wq` to exit vim